Grand Circle Trailfest: Day 3

 Cutoff: 4 hrs* (20min/mile)

+The grand finale of the festival!
 Run along the outer rim of the iconic Horseshoe Bend!
 This course will give you a very intimate view of the Colorado River as it begins to carve its way through the Grand Canyon (though the official “start” of the Grand Canyon is another 2 miles down river).
 You’ll start by heading out a short distance of a mixture of sand and slickrock toward the rim of Horseshoe Bend.
 You'll see the canyon with the Colorado River below.
 Running along the rim of the iconic Horseshoe Bend gives you a taste of what is further down river.
 This section along the famous Horseshoe Bend is easily one of the most sought after views of the Colorado River.

 After veering away from the rim, runners will be traversing through the desert for a bit until reaching Waterholes Canyon, a slot canyon very few get the privilege of exploring.
 The section through the slot canyon includes a few areas where runners will have to climb/scramble down into the canyon, and also climb a ladder or two (one is about 15 feet and the other is about 6 feet) back out.
 Runners will be in the canyon for about a mile.
 After exiting Waterholes Canyon, they will traverse north along a sandy road to the finish at a Navajo Hogan.